mirfan899/sppas/sppas/doc/06_scripting/65_scripts.md

 ### Read/Write annotated files

 We are being to Open/Read a file of any format (XRA, TextGrid, Elan, ...) and store it into a `Transcription` object instance.
-Then, this latter will be saved into another file.
+Then, the latter will be saved into another file.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines}